Return to search page.

 - Heritage: the Lexington African American Discovery Guide, by Isabelle Mack-Overstreet, printed in 1996 with funding from Central Bank and the Lexington Convention and Visitors Bureau

 - Bluegrass African American Preservation Society.
 From the Past to the Present: historical places that shape our future, printed in the 1980s by the Bluegrass African American Preservation Society: Jim Embry, Myra Lyons, Doug Smith, Linda Godfrey, Carolyn Bell, Joe Hocker, and others.

-Subjects: Communities, Genealogy, History, Historians, Jockeys, Horsemen, Trainers, & The Derby, Undertakers, Cemeteries, Coroners, & Obituaries
+Subjects: Communities, Genealogy, History, Historians, Jockeys, Horsemen, Horse Breeders, Trainers, & The Derby, Undertakers, Cemeteries, Coroners, & Obituaries

 Geographic Region: Lexington, Fayette County, Kentucky

 Ballard, William H., Sr.